handsomeguy1/jcss-digital-distress/README.md

 Digital Distress in the Attention Economy: A Dual-Model Analysis Shakir, S. (2025).
 This repository contains the complete data, code, and documentation to reproduce all analyses and figures for the paper, "A Dual-Model Framework for Quantifying Digital Distress: Linear Baselines and Nonlinear Discovery in the Attention Economy".
 All model parameters and validation metrics were obtained from out-of-sample and out-of-bag evaluations using fixed random seeds to ensure reproducibility.
 No manual optimization or selective reporting was performed.
+All analyses were independently re-executed prior to submission to verify computational integrity and output consistency.
+Cross-validation, bootstrap estimation, and random forest evaluations were rerun using fixed random seeds, confirming identical results across sessions.
+This ensures that all reported metrics (CV R² = 0.30; OOB MSE = 0.31) are fully reproducible from the uploaded code and data without manual intervention.

 ## Overview
 1. This repository contains all materials required to reproduce the analyses reported in “A Dual-Model Framework for Quantifying Digital Distress: Linear Baselines and Nonlinear Discovery in the Attention Economy”